 London Congestion Charge exempt cars: do electric cars pay to enter the CCZ?

 Do electric cars have to pay the London Congestion Charge?
-We explain the ins and outs of this daily levy for entering the UK capital's Congestion Charge Zone (CCZ)
+We explain the ins and outs of this daily levy for entering London's Congestion Charge Zone (CCZ)

-Having been suspended during the Covid lockdown of early 2020, the charge was brought back at a higher rate of £15 a day and with expanded operating hours from June 2020.
-Since February 2022, the Congestion Charge has applied from 7am to 6pm on weekdays and from midday to 6pm on Saturdays, Sundays and Bank Holidays.
+2020’s Covid pandemic lockdown saw the zone temporarily suspended, but the charge was brought back at a higher rate of £15 a day and with expanded operating hours from June 2020.
+Since February 2022, the Congestion Charge has applied from 7am to 6pm on weekdays and from midday to 6pm on Saturdays, Sundays and Bank Holidays but there is no charge between Christmas Day and New Year's Day bank holiday.

 While low-emission vehicles previously escaped the Congestion Charge, these days only fully zero-emissions cars are exempt.
 But that won't be the case forever, as current plans see that exemption expire in December 2025.
 Note that exempt cars do not automatically escape the charge – they have to be registered as such beforehand with Transport for London (TfL).